zgrannan/ibc-rs/comparison.md

 #### The value of TLA+

 A model of our system written in __TLA+ represents another source of truth__:
-- if we just have the system, the system should do what the system does
+- if we just have the system, then the system should do what the system does
 - if have both, now there needs to be a consensus on what the truth is
     - just this, by itself, can help uncovering bugs

-_Previous question:_ can the model of our system be the system itself?
+_Going back to a previous question:_ can the model of our system be the system itself?
 - yes, but it no longer represents another source of truth
 - nonetheless, we can still show interesting things (like safety and liveness, which I didn't show here)

-*__THE QUESTION__:* why does the second source of truth (i.e. the model) have to be `TLA+`? can't the model also be written in `Rust`?
+*__THE QUESTION__:* why does the second source of truth (i.e. the model) have to be `TLA+`? can't the model be written in the same language as the implementation, i.e., in `Rust`?
-- I think so!
+- For most users, this will be more attractive as they don't have to learn `TLA+`.
+- And even if they don't want to write the model, they can still check properties about the implementation.
+- The implementation can also be used to do MBT of other implementations (e.g. in Go, TypeScript, ...)

 #### Some numbers